-Rinse the pistachios with clean water and remove as much of the skins as possible.
-They should coming off easily using your fingers as the water will have loosened them
+Rinse the pistachios with clean water and remove as many of the skins as possible.
+They should be coming off easily using your fingers as the water will have loosened them

 Once set, carefully remove the tart from the springform tin whilst still frozen.

-Decorate the tart by adding chopped pistachios, chopped dark chocolate and rose petals around the outer surface of the cake.
-Allow to defrost for 30-40 minutes before serving.
+Decorate the tart by adding chopped pistachios, chopped dark chocolate, and rose petals around the outer surface of the cake.
+Allow it to defrost for 30-40 minutes before serving.

 This tart can be stored in the fridge in an airtight container for up to 5 days.
 Alternatively, freeze in sections and defrost as needed.